-Property Name Description Allowable settings Default ZplType Barcode type DataMatrix - ZplQuality The amount of data that is added to the symbol for error correction.
-0, 50, 80 100, 140, and 200 200 ZplColumns Number of columns to encode.
+Property Name Description Allowable settings ZplType Barcode type DataMatri x ZplBarHeight Height on one row of dots (units: inches, cm, or microns).
+ZplQuality The amount of data that is added to the symbol for error correction.
+0, 50, 80 100, 140, or 200 ZplColumns Number of columns to encode.
 If set to zero, the number of columns is calculated based on the amount of data.
-9 to 49 when ZplQuality is 0 to 140 (must be an odd integer) 10 to 144 when ZplQuality is 200 (must be an even integer) 0 ZplRows Number of rows to encode.
+9 to 49 when ZplQuality is 0 to 140 (must be an odd integer) 10 to 144 when ZplQuality is 200 (must be an even integer) ZplRows Number of rows to encode.
 If set to zero, the number of rows is calculated based on the amount of data.
-9 to 49 0 ZplEscape Escape character to be used when embedding special control sequences within the field data.
-This is used only when ZplQuality is set to 200. any character ~ ZplAspect The aspect ratio to use when laying out this 2-D barcode.
-"1" = square, "2" = rectangle 1
+9 to 49 ZplEscape Escape character to be used when embedding special control sequences within the field data.
+This is used only when ZplQuality is set to 200. any character ZplAspect The aspect ratio to use when laying out this 2-D barcode.
+1 = square 2 = rectangle